TonyCode2012/gdpr-sgx/broswer-application/README.md

 ### `npm start`

 Run the app in the development mode.<br>

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Register and login server will be running on [http://localhost:3001](http://localhost:3001).

-### `npm run client`

-Suggested.
-Run only the broswer app.
 For personal users, visit [http://localhost:3000/demo/personal](http://localhost:3000/demo/personal) to register with phone number.
 For business users, visit [http://localhost:3000/demo/business](http://localhost:3000/demo/business) to send sms messages with legal user ID.